PieterSmith81/trip-weather/README.md

         ```
         npm run dev
         ```
-      - The development site is then accessible at http://localhost:8083 (a browser window with this URL should automatically be opened by the Webpack dev server when you run the "npm run dev" command above).
+      - The development site is then accessible at http://localhost:8080.
+A browser window with this URL should automatically be opened by the Webpack dev server when you run the "npm run dev" command above.
+Note that 8080 is the default port used by the Webpack dev server, but sometimes it opens on a higher port number like 8081, 8082, 8083, etc. depending on port availability.

 - **Web app usage**